Who says a buffet belongs exclusively in the dining room? See how this one got new life, and a bold new color, as a working console!

 Mustard Yellow Buffet

 I love this buffet.
-It was my great-grandma’s dining room buffet before it was handed down to my mom.
-She recently inherited a piano from my grandpa and didn’t have room any longer for this so she offered it to me…on one condition: I must not paint it! 😬
+It was my great-grandmothers dining room buffet before it was handed down to our mother.
+She recently inherited a piano from our grandfather and didn’t have the space for both so she offered me the buffet on one condition: I must not paint it! 😬

-I explained to her that in it’s current condition (above/before shot), it was disrespectful to leave it as is.
-It has years of neglect, a broken drawer, faded spots, rings from cups, missing hardware, and etc. She agreed and gave me her blessing… yay!
+I explained to our mom that in its current condition (above/before shot) it was disrespectful to the piece to leave as-is.
+With years of neglect, it has a broken drawer, faded spots, rings from cups, missing hardware, and etc. She agreed and gave me her blessing… yay!
 I got to work right away.

 After making some small repairs, I painted the buffet (color is Jackson Square by Valspar) then replaced knobs with these fun finds from Michael’s dollar bin.
 Ultimately I was left with a pretty buffet but not pretty TV/cords.
-Want to see my secret solution?With the help of my dad/next-door-neighbor (hubby was at work), I cut the drawer apart and added hinges so we could tuck our cable box inside and simply close the drawer when the tv is off.
+Want to see my secret solution?With the help of my sweet dad (conveniently my next-door-neighbor!)
+I cut the drawer apart and added hinges so we could tuck our cable box inside and simply close the drawer when the tv is off.
 Brilliant, right?